NYUGameCenter/Unity-Git-Config/README.md

 2. Add them to your repo.

 3. Help them clone the repo, as well as download & copy the `pre-commit` & `post-merge` scripts into `/.git/hooks/` (step 3 of Create & Configure Your Repo, above).
+Also have them download & setup the .gitconfig file for their system (step 4-5 of Create & Configure Your Repo).

 # Usage and Errors